tkafka/ios16-text-animation-bug/README.md

 See the `FollowFingerText` component - [link to code](https://github.com/tkafka/ios16-text-animation-bug/blob/main/test-text-animation/ContentView.swift#L54).

+## The solution

+Add `.contentTransition(.identity)` to affected `Text` views (and write some conditional shim for iOS 15 and older, might be empty as the Text behaves well there).

-Screen recording of the issue:
+## Screen recording of the issue:
 ![Screen recording of the issue](./ios16-text-regression.gif)